Website privacy & cookie policy

 How you can change your cookie settings

-You may refuse to accept cookies by activating the setting on your browser which allows you to disable cookies.
-However, if you select this setting you may be unable to access certain parts of our site, such as the Wish List.
+You may refuse to accept non-necessary cookies by activating the setting on your browser which allows you to disable cookies.
+However, if you select this setting you may be unable to access certain parts of our site.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you log on to our site.

-Cookies expire two hours after you have finished using our site, unless stated otherwise above.
+Cookies expire two hours after you have finished using our site, unless stated otherwise.
 The lifespan of the stored information is long enough to assist your movement around the site in one sitting but will not enable longer term storage of information.

 To find out more about cookies, including how to manage cookies for your browser visit www.aboutcookies.org or www.allaboutcookies.org, or your browser developer’s website for more information.